gbgplc/loqate-verify-helmcharts/README.md

 ```

 - If any of the pods are not in service (i.e. 0/1) then delete the equivalent chart and reinstall as shown below
-- If you are still getting the error, delete each release and reinstall one at a time
-- Test after the release comes back up, after waiting an extra 3 mins.
-Do this in the following order:
-  - First spatial-api, then querycoordinator.
-  - You may have to repeat this a few times () i.e. spatial-api, querycoordinator, spatial-api …)

-Next, delete a helm release and reinstall it.

-To delete a release, first get a list of charts:
+- To delete a release, first get a list of charts:

 ```bash
 helm list -n loqate
 ```

-Then delete the release as follows:
+- Then delete the release as follows:

 ```bash
 helm delete -n loqate <NAME>
 ```

-Reinstall the chart as shown in the [Install Charts](#install-charts) or [Certified Datasets (CASS, SERP, AMAS)](#certified-datasets-cass-serp-amas) section.
+- Reinstall the chart as shown in the [Install Charts](#install-charts) or [Certified Datasets (CASS, SERP, AMAS)](#certified-datasets-cass-serp-amas) section.

-Check the pod is back in service using:
+- Check the pod is back in service using:

 ```bash
 kubectl get pods -n loqate
 ```

-Wait three minutes then try your query again.
+- Wait three minutes then try your query again.

+If you are still getting the error, delete each release and reinstall one at a time

+- Test after the release comes back up, after waiting an extra three minutes.
+Do this in the following order:
+  - First spatial-api, then querycoordinator.
+  - You may have to repeat this a few times (i.e. spatial-api, querycoordinator, spatial-api …)

-If the error has not been resolved, please contact your account representative to arrange a further discussion.
+If the error has still not been resolved, please contact your account representative to arrange a further discussion.

 ## TERMS AND CONDITIONS FOR USE